-- What can I use to substitute the fermented cashew cream?
-You can use your favorite store-bought plant-based cream, like oat or soy cream.
-We do not recommend using coconut cream for this recipe, the flavor would be overpowering.
+You can use your favorite store-bought plant-based creams, like oat or soy cream.
+We do not recommend using coconut cream for this recipe.
+The flavor would be overpowering.

-This caramelized onion pasta is perfect for a chilly evening, it has that stick-to-your-ribs factor, it's easy to make, and packed with flavor!
+This caramelized onion pasta is perfect for a chilly evening.
+It has that stick-to-your-ribs factor.
+Plus, it’s easy to make and packed with flavor!